trishaganesh/Nature-Adventure-Learning/README.md

 ### 2) Game
 It was interesting to build a game using only CSS and JS.
 The majority of the game heavily relied on JavaScript functionality and it was initially a challenge to place the elements in their designated spot and then find a way to allow the elements of the game to flip (hide) when the student taps a tile to view an element.

+### Technologies/Tools/Languages
+HTML, CSS, JS (Babel), Git + Desktop, Github, Firebase, Canva, Procreate

 ## Improvements/notes for the future
+We're hoping to develop our website by adding more features (e.g. allowing the users to get a virtual tour of the outdoor learning space.
+We hope to develop this into a 2D or 3D game depicting this virtual simulation.
+In addition, create more games for students with different types of disabilities and/or varying learning abilities.

 ## Authors
 Andrew Le, Isabelle Hu, Jaewon Shim, Trisha Ganesh